intercession of saints

 I acknowledge also the holy apostles, prophets, and martyrs; and I invoke them to supplication to God, that through them, that is, through their mediation, the merciful God may be propitious to me, and that a ransom may be made and given me for my sins.
 In addition, St. John Chrysostom wrote that Christians should seek the intercession and the fervent prayers of the saints, because they have special "boldness" (parresia), before God (Gen. 44:2 and Encomium to Julian, Iuventinus and Maximinus, 3).

 Isn't Christ the Only Mediator?

 Some Protestants condemn the Catholic and Orthodox practice of intercession, believing that it contradicts the doctrine that Christ is the only mediator between mankind and God.

 In response, Catholics affirm that Christ is the sole mediator, but explain that "He is our mediator in His quality of our common Redeemer; He is not our sole intercessor nor advocate, nor our sole mediator by way of supplication."
 (CE)

-They also point to the long tradition of intercession of saints.
+Catholics also point to the long tradition of intercession of saints to support its validity.

 - - "Chapter 15: Calling on the Canonized," in John Trigilio, Jr., and Kenneth Brighenti, Catholicism for Dummies (Wiley, 2003), pp. 273-292.

 - George Bebis, PhD, "The Saints of the Orthodox Church" - Greek Orthodox Archdiocese of America

 |Title||intercession of saints|

 |Last Updated||November 19, 2016|